-What constitutes a high-value home and how do you insure it effectively?
-These two questions can plague insurance agents and brokers when faced with the task of insuring high-value homes.
 Each insurance company defines high-value homes a little differently; some begin to consider homes high-value if its estimated Replacement Cost New is above $750,000 while others classify homes with an Estimated Replacement Cost of $1 million and above as high-value.
 It’s best to speak with your underwriter to determine what your company’s rules are before you begin the process of insuring a potential high-value home.

 There are many factors to consider when determining if a home is a high-value home or if it should be rated on a standard policy.
-Below are some of the key elements to consider:
+Below are some of the key questions to consider:

-- Was the home architecturally designed
+- Was the home architecturally designed?

-- Were rare or imported materials used in the construction of the home
+- Were rare or imported materials used in the construction of the home?

-- Is there specialty or custom construction
+- Was there specialty or custom construction?

-- Is there luxury products/finishes
+- Are there luxury products/finishes?

-- Are there any ‘green’ or ‘high-tech’ features
+- Are there any ‘green’ or ‘high-tech’ features?

-The presence of specialty feature rooms such as spas, meditation space, theatres, bowling alleys or indoor swimming pools are also key factors in determining if a home should be classified as high-value.
 When in doubt, completing a walk-through of the home, if possible, is always advised.
 Completing a walk-through can shed light on the home, and the type of policy required to insure it effectively.

 Items to Consider When Insuring High-Value Residences